Acceptance (film)

-Acceptance is a 2009 television drama film starring Mae Whitman and Joan Cusack.
-The film was first aired on August 22, 2009, on Lifetime.
-It is based on the book Acceptance: A Novel by Susan Coll.
-The film was directed by Sanaa Hamri.
+Acceptance is a 2009 American comedy television film directed by Sanaa Hamri and starring Mae Whitman and Joan Cusack.
+The film is based on the 2007 novel by Susan Coll.
+It first aired on August 22, 2009, on Lifetime.

 Premise

 High school student and overachiever Taylor Rockefeller must deal with the pressures of the college admissions process.
 She also cuts her wrists.
 She struggles with finding her dream colleges.
 In the meantime, her mother wants her to go to a top college so she can find a suitable husband.
 Taylor's parents are about to break up.
 Taylor realizes that lowly ranked Yates College is the right choice.
 However, her mother disagrees.